-- The Asheville Habitat Habitat ReStore (and Deconstruction) diverts more than 1,625 tons of usable material from the landfills every year.
+- The Asheville Habitat Habitat ReStore (and Deconstruction) diverted 1,800 tons of usable material from the landfills in 2017.

-- In 2015, 2,000 volunteers contributed more than 60,000 hours of volunteer service, helping keep costs low so that our homeownership and home repair programs remain affordable.
+- 2,100 volunteers contributed 67,400 hours of volunteer service in 2017, helping keep costs low so that our homeownership and home repair programs remain affordable.

 - Habitat houses are funded in part by homeowner mortgage payments.
-In 2015, mortgage income contributed $720,000 to the building program budget.
+In 2017, mortgage income contributed $786,000 to the building programs budget.

 - By providing homeownership opportunities to working families in Buncombe County, families are able to live in the community in which they work; in turn, more money is reinvested locally.